 Studham Common is set in a predominantly quiet rural area of the Chilterns, much of which remains reasonably well wooded.
-The very attractive village of Studham, itself listed as a Conservation Area, lies to the northwest of the common.
-Much of the surrounding area is now predominantly arable land, utilised for largely wheat and barley production.
-However an extensive network of species-rich hedgerows provide links to habitats further afield, including the ancient woodlands of Dedmansey and Great Bradwin's Wood.
+The attractive village of Studham, itself listed as a Conservation Area, lies to the northwest of the Common.
+Much of the surrounding area is now predominantly arable land, utilised largely for wheat and barley production.
+However an extensive network of species-rich hedgerows provide links to habitats further afield, including the ancient woodlands of Dedmansey and Great Bradwin's Woods.

-Although close to the "honey pot" sites of the Chilterns Gateway Centre on Dunstable Downs and Whipsnade Wild Animal Park, the common remains an area used largely by local visitors and residents.
-The common is one of a series of locally important public green-spaces; others include Whipsnade Green and Whipsnade Heath to the north.
+Although close to the 'honey pot' sites of Dunstable Downs and Whipsnade Zoo, the Common remains an area used largely by local visitors and residents.
+The Common is one of a series of locally important public green spaces; others include Whipsnade Green and Whipsnade Heath to the north.